 Shift key and click on a stored site (in Session > Sites menu) in a subfolder in order to open the session in a new window.

 It does not work.

-It happens for any stored session in subfolder, regardless of protocol or server.
-So I’m not posting session log file as it seems irrelevant.
+It happens for any stored site in a subfolder, regardless of a protocol or a server.
+So I’m not posting a session log file, as it seems irrelevant.

 Subject: Trouble setting server timeout via command line

 I have a client with a slow FTP server, it takes 25 seconds or so to connect.
 Whenever I attempt to add the

 open command, WinSCP just bails out.
 No session log file is even created.
 If I remove the